daattali/beautiful-jekyll/2018_readings.md

 **Discussion Questions:**

+1. Compare and contrast the two experiments.
+In what way are they similar and different?

-1. How does plasticity in an ancestral population determine evolutionary trajectory?
+2. How does plasticity in an ancestral population determine evolutionary trajectory?

-2. Do empirical results agree or disagree with theoretrical arguments?
+3. Do empirical results agree or disagree with theoretrical arguments?